sakaiproject/sakai/jobscheduler/scheduler-component-shared/src/java/org/sakaiproject/component/app/scheduler/jobs/cm/README.md

 | generatePassword | false | If a password should be generated when creating new accounts or use the supplied password from the csv |
 | updateAllowed | true | If the user already exists, should their information be updated with that contained in the csv |
 | updatePassword | false | If the user already exists, should a their password be updated with that contained in the csv |

+You can customize the processor's configuration using the name from the table above as a sakai property, i.e.
+`filename@org.sakaiproject.component.app.scheduler.jobs.cm.processor.sis.UserProcessor=/home/sakai/sis/users.csv`

 ###### CSV File Layout